 In terms of design, navigation, and conversion, your options are extremely limited on a Facebook page.
 All a business can do is park its important information and a few design elements — such as pictures, photos, and logos — in their predetermined spots.

-Also, you need to make sure that the image file type, size, and dimensions meet Facebook’s requirements and community guidelines — all of which are subject to change.
+Also, you need to make sure that the image file type, size, and dimensions meet Facebook’s requirements and community guidelines — All of which are subject to change.
 This brings us to the most important reason of all.

-07. Your Facebook page belongs to Facebook
+08. Your Facebook page belongs to Facebook

 With its recent updates to its business pages, Facebook is on its way to establishing itself as a mini-web of sorts, where any individual or business can occupy a space — seemingly free of charge.
 And while no money might be involved, there is a price: